What Pilates Equipment Do I Need?

-Mirafit Pilates Balls – smaller than gym balls, Pilates balls can be used to enhance your workout by providing support, resistance and focus.
+Smaller than gym balls, Mirafit Pilates Balls can be used to enhance your workout by providing support, resistance and focus.
 Use under both hands to roll out and work your core, or place one in the small of your back while on all fours to balance and stretch.
 You can also use them to rest your feet as you perform exercises such as hip raises to intensify your glute and hamstring strengthening.

-Mirafit Two Handled Pilates Ring – this is a flexible yet firm ring with two handles either side.
+This is a flexible yet firm Pilates Ring with two handles either side.
 Made for all abilities, squeeze the ring for extra resistance training.
 The ring helps you to ensure all your muscles are engaged while holding positions and also gives you a focal point.
 Ergonomically designed, the smooth, curved handles fit comfortably along your palms and the inside of your knees.

 All of our Mirafit products are fantastic value for money and great quality.
 And whether you’re thinking about taking up Pilates yourself, or you want to start it with a bunch of friends, we have set of Pilates Rings that will give you just what you need to get stronger as well as more balanced and controlled.